jbhoot/work-and-stretch/README.md

-Utility to remind you to get up and walk.
+Utility to remind you to work and stretch at regular intervals.

 - Notification tone from: https://notificationsounds.com/message-tones/pristine-609